subhash490/ML_Docker_task_SummerTraning_under_LW/README.md

 - Pulling  the Docker container image of CentOS image from DockerHub and creating a new container
 - Installing the Python software on the top of docker container
 - In Container we need to create simple  machine learning model
+ // Here  i have explained the task https://lnkd.in/eAfHKsw